kobusuru-dev/GD_ChipPak/README.md

 -------------------------

-Have you ever played the game and wondered… “Wow, this texture really sucks!
-I don’t like the way it looks at all”?
+Have you ever played the game and wondered… ' Wow, this texture really sucks!
+I don’t like the way it looks at all '?
 (No?
 Just me?
 Alright then, moving on…)

 This texture pack updates most of the game textures that I have problems with.
 These are ideally how I would want the textures to look like to begin with.